-- 1. any teacher who works at the school, and - 2. any other person whom the headteacher has authorised to have control or charge of pupils, including: - (a) support staff whose job normally includes supervising pupils such as teaching assistants, learning support assistants, learning mentors and lunchtime supervisors; and - (b) people to whom the headteacher has given temporary authorisation to have control or charge of pupils such as paid members of staff whose job does not normally involve supervising pupils (for example catering or premises-related staff) and unpaid volunteers (for example parents accompanying pupils on school-organised visits) but not prefects.
+- 1. any teacher who works at the school, and - 2. any other person whom the Head of Federation has authorised to have control or charge of pupils, including: - (a) support staff whose job normally includes supervising pupils such as learning support assistants and lunchtime supervisors; and - (b) people to whom the Head of Federation has given temporary authorisation to have control or charge of pupils such as paid members of staff whose job does not normally involve supervising pupils (for example catering or premises-related staff) and unpaid volunteers (for example parents accompanying pupils on school-organised visits) but not prefects.